omeka/omeka-s-enduser/docs/modules/mapping.md

 When mousing over the timeline, the cursor changes to a four-directional arrow.
 Viewers can hold and drag left and right to scroll through the timeline.
 They can also navigate between items using the semi-opaque right and left arrows on the information area of the display.

-Clicking on a maker will display that item's date or interval, title, description, and attached media.
+Clicking on a maker will display that item's date or interval, title, description, and attached image.
 The information area has a scroll bar for longer material.
 The title acts as a link to the item's show page.

 ![Map block with timeline, displaying the interval item "Steventon Rectory, 1775-1801".
 The information area includes the beginning of a long paragraph describing the item.
 The marker for the rectory in the timeline runs off the right side of the timeline, which displays 1760-1800.](../modules/modulesfiles/mapping-timelinePublic2.png)